$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Hamiltonian structures for the Toda lattice hierarchy

+After a long but straightforward calculation, we conclude that, the first tensor $\cP_1$ can be restricted to the coset directly, for $\cP_2$ one needs a correction term given in \eqref{poi2T} (the reduction of $\cP_3$ is not clear except for $N=M=1$, see below).
+The lemma is proved. \end{prf}

-Let $\{\cdot,\cdot\}^{N,M}_\nu$ be the Poisson brackets on the coset $(\Ld^N,0)+\cU_{N,M}$ given by the tensors $\cP^{\mathrm{red}}_\nu$ in the above lemma.
-The following result can be verified directly. \begin{thm} For any positive integers $N$ and $M$, the Toda lattice hierarchy \eqref{LLht}, \eqref{LLhth} has the following bi-Hamiltonian representation:
+Let $\{~,\,\}^{N,M}_\nu$ be the Poisson brackets on the coset $\cU_{N,M}$ given by the tensors $\cP^{\mathrm{red}}_\nu$ in the above lemma.
+The following result can be verified with the same method as for Theorem~\ref{thm-Poi2BKP}. \begin{thm} Given any positive integers $N$ and $M$, the Toda lattice hierarchy \eqref{LLht}--\eqref{LLhth} has the following bi-Hamiltonian representation: for $k>0$,